Why Should I Use Tasks & Projects in Project Management Software?

 - Store detailed information about processes, how-tos, or notes

-Typically a task will have a single person assigned to it and require a relatively short time-frame to complete.
+Typically, a task will have a single person assigned to it and require a relatively short time-frame to complete.
 For instance, one best practice is for task lengths to be between 1%–10% of the entire project length.
-This means that if your project takes 100 work days to complete, each task should be 1 to 10 days in length.
-Any task longer than 10 days should, therefore, be divided into two or more tasks.
+This means that if your project takes 100 workdays to complete, each task should be one to ten days in length.
+Any task longer than ten days should, therefore, be divided into two or more tasks.

 - Machinist to built prototype body